Sikh Youth Symposium

 The Sikh Youth Symposium is an annual public speaking and debate competition held for the Sikh youth across the United States of America and Canada, encouraging them to reconnect with their cultural foundations and religious roots.
-Organized by the Sikh Youth Alliance of North America (SYANA), the competition is open to children between the ages of 6 and 22 and has three levels--locals, regionals, and internationals.
+Organized by the Sikh Youth Alliance of North America (SYANA), the competition is open to children between the ages of 6 and 22 and has three levels—locals, regionals, and internationals.
 The children are divided into five groups, on the basis of age, with the first four groups competing by way of prepared speeches and the final group engaging in a stimulating discussion focused on a yearly chosen topic.
 The competition aims to ensure that the next generation of Sikh leaders remains firmly connected to the basic principles of its religion.

 Format

-The competition is divided into five age groups: Group I (6-8 years old), Group II (9-10 years old), Group III (11-13 years old), Group IV (14-17 years old, and Group V (16-22 years old).
+The competition is divided into five age groups: Group I (6–8 years old), Group II (9–10 years old), Group III (11–13 years old), Group IV (14–17 years old, and Group V (16–22 years old).
 Each age group is assigned a different book on the Sikh religion each year by a committee of regional and international conveners.
 This committee also generates a list of three questions for each age group that are to be answered in the participants' speeches.
 The answers to these questions can be found, in large part, in the book assigned; however, some reflection and critical thinking by the participants is necessary in answering the questions, as well.

-The local level of the competition is usually held within a gurdwara.
+The local level of competition is usually held within a gurdwara.
 The winners in each group of the competition advance to the regional level, which usually involves four to five gurdwaras in close geographical proximity.
 The winners in each group of this competition advance to the international level, which is hosted in a different city across the United States of America and Canada every year.

 At the local, regional, and international level for groups I - IV, the competition is held in the form of a prepared speech.
 Group I's allotted time is 5 minutes, Group II's allotted time is 6 minutes, Group III's allotted time is 6 minutes, and Group IV's allotted time is 7 minutes.
 A panel of three judges assesses the speeches, weighing 60% of a participant's score on his/her content (answering the questions) and the remaining 40% on the participant's presentation (style and delivery, eye contact, voice and diction, language, and overall effectiveness).
 For Group V, the local and regional competition is usually a prepared speech, graded in the same manner as groups I-IV.
 However, the international competition for Group V is a debate between the winners from each region.
-The debate consists of four phases--opening statements, questions from the moderator, closing statements, and questions from the sangat--and typically lasts three hours.
+The debate consists of four phases—opening statements, questions from the moderator, closing statements, and questions from the sangat—and typically lasts three hours.